Glock: Second-generation models

-A mid-life upgrade to the Glock pistols involved the addition of checkering on the front strap and trigger guard and checkering and serrations to the back strap.
-These versions, introduced in 1988, were informally referred to as "second-generation" or Gen2 models, though Glock did not mark the pistols Gen2.
+A mid-life upgrade to the Glock pistols involved adding checkering to the front strap and trigger guard, and adding checkering and serrations to the back strap.
+These versions, introduced in 1988, were informally referred to as "second-generation" or Gen2 models.
+However, Glock did not mark the pistols Gen2.
 In 1991, an integrated recoil spring assembly replaced the original two-piece recoil spring and tube design.
 The magazine was slightly modified, changing the floorplate and fitting the follower spring with a resistance insert at its base.